 So what if you don’t like your family that much?
 What if there is so much hurt and so much baggage of the years of toxicity, that you feel like you are walking into a minefield before you even try?

 I suggest you first evaluate your priorities.
 Ask yourself if it is important when that person takes their last breath on this earth, that they will know that you loved and cared for them?
 If the answer is yes, then you need to let it all go!
 You have to get yourself to a place where you are able to forgive and let the past be the past.
 Because resentment is not doing anyone any favors.
 Move on.
 Start fresh.

 A great first step is something simple.
 A phone call.
 Pick up that phone and call for no other reason than to say, “Hi, how are you?”
 Then, the next time maybe ask if there is some way that you can help them this week.
 The magic happens when we start this first step because it creates a pattern of kindness and love.
 When people are shown love and kindness, they are more likely to show others love and kindness.
 Eventually this kindness will build into a deep rooted togetherness.
 You will want to go pick those strawberries and make some jam together because absolutely nothing sounds more fun than being with your people.
 When someone takes a hard hit in their life?
 You will be in the car in two shakes–because you care.
-Instead of it being second nature to us, this will become the normal again.
+Instead of it being unheard of, this will become the norm again.

-In my eyes I see us sitting and snapping beans, laying out a quilt and watching the kids catch fireflies.
+In my eyes, I see us sitting and snapping beans, laying out a quilt and watching the kids catch fireflies.

 This is such an important topic to me and I hope this helped you in some way.
 What is one way you can think of to show a family member or close friend kindness and love this week?